Typically-Correct Derandomization for Small Time and Space: Introduction

 Adleman's argument \cite{adl78} shows that $\mathbf{BPL} \subseteq \mathbf{L}/\poly$.
 We study the problem of derandomizing $\mathbf{BPL}$ with as little advice as possible.
 Goldreich and Wigderson discovered a critical threshold: roughly, if an algorithm can be derandomized with fewer than $n$ bits of advice, then there is a \emph{typically-correct} derandomization of the algorithm with \emph{no} advice \cite{gw02}.\footnote{This result also requires that (a) most advice strings are ``good'', and (b) there is an appropriate efficient extractor.}

 Motivated by this phenomenon, Fortnow and Klivans proved that $\mathbf{BPL} \subseteq \mathbf{L}/O(n)$ \cite{fk06}.
 We refine their argument and show that $\mathbf{BPL} \subseteq \mathbf{L}/(n + O(\log^2 n))$, getting very near the critical threshold of $n$ bits of advice.
-More interestingly, we show that the connection identified by Goldreich and Wigderson \cite{gw02} works the other way: in the space-bounded setting, typically-correct derandomizations imply derandomizations with a small amount of advice.
-By our main result, it follows that for every constant $c \in \N$,
+More interestingly, we show that the connection identified by Goldreich and Wigderson \cite{gw02} works the other way: in the space-bounded setting, typically-correct derandomizations imply derandomizations with just a little advice.
+Combining with our main result gives that for every constant $c \in \N$,